MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/index.md

 | Microsoft Edge | Yes | [Microsoft Edge Add-ons Developer](https://developer.microsoft.com/microsoft-edge/extensions) |

 > [!IMPORTANT]
-> Many of the tutorials of the sites use browser-specific APIs that might not match the browser for which you develop.
+> Many of the tutorials on these sites use browser-specific APIs that might not match the browser for the app you are developing.
 In most cases, a Chromium extension works as-is in different Chromium browsers and the APIs work as expected.
 Some less-common APIs might be browser-specific.
 Links to the tutorials are in the [See also](#see-also) section, below.

 <!-- ====================================================================== -->